-- Right Students have the right to a free and appropriate public education unimpaired because of sex (including sexual stereotype nonconformity), race, color, religion, national origin, disability, or intellectual ability.
-This public education right is guaranteed by the Constitution of Indiana. - Responsibility Students have the responsibility to attend school regularly, make a conscientious effort in classroom work, and conform to school rules and regulations.
+Right - Students have the right to a free and appropriate public education unimpaired because of sex (including sexual stereotype nonconformity), race, color, religion, national origin, disability, or intellectual ability.
+The Constitution of Indiana guarantees this public education right.

+Responsibility - Students have the responsibility to attend school regularly, make a conscientious effort in classroom work, and conform to school rules and regulations.
 Students also have the responsibility to avoid actions or activities, individually or in groups, which interfere with the right of any other person to receive a public education.